beaconsproject/movement_explorer/movement_explorer/docs/overview.md

+## Welcome to the Movement Explorer

-## Defining Seasonal and Migration Periods
+Defining Seasonal and Migration Periods.

 Understanding how animals use space and migrate is crucial for conservation and for understanding the effects of environmental changes.
 The Seasonal Explorer app is a tool designed to assist users in defining seasonal and migration periods in their movement data.
 Specifically, the app will help with the following tasks: